-While numerous avatar projects market themselves as community-centered projects, Doodles seems to have been all about empowering their community from the start.
+While numerous avatar projects market themselves as community-centered, Doodles seems to have been all about empowering their community from the start.
 As stated on the Doodles website, owning a Doodle and voting on community proposals “makes the roadmap collaborative.”
 This facet of the project has become increasingly clear over the last few months alone, thanks largely to its voting system and anti-scam/pro-artist culture.

-The entire Doodles ecosystem is basically one DAO, and each and every Doodles owner has a say in what that DAO does.
+The entire Doodles ecosystem is basically one DAO, and every Doodles owner has a say in what that DAO does.
 Early on, Keast laid out how the DoodleDAO treasury would work, stating that 1 Doodle = 1 Vote towards any and all decisions regarding the DoodleBank.

 While proposals have become less frequent as the project has matured, initiatives have become much more paramount to the future and overall success of Doodles as a brand.
 This is likely due to the project’s leadership, which has seemingly continued to set a viewfinder for the horizon.